crisgdn/cristine_chatapp/README.md

 This is a real-time chat application built with Node.js, Express, Vue, and Socket.IO.
 It allows users to join chat rooms and communicate with each other in real time.

 ## Features
--Join chat rooms with unique room IDs
+- Join chat rooms with unique room IDs
--Send and receive messages in real time
+- Send and receive messages in real time
--User registration and login
+- User registration and login

 ## Getting Started